FirelyTeam/firely-docs/vonk/deployment/reverseProxy/nginx.rst

 #.
 Install Nginx  :code:`sudo apt-get install nginx`

-Start Kestrel Vonk server
+Start Kestrel Firely Server
 -------------------------

-Download the binaries for Vonk (see :ref:`vonk_getting_started`), open a terminal console and start the Vonk process by using: dotnet Vonk.Server.dll.
+Download the binaries for Firely Server (see :ref:`vonk_getting_started`), open a terminal console and start the Firely Server process by using: dotnet Vonk.Server.dll.
 You should be able to reach to home page at http://localhost:4080 (or a different port if you changed the default configurations)